 - Where: New York Botanical Garden at 2900 Southern Blvd, Bronx.

 Who doesn't love Christmas markets?
-New York dazzles with its lights and decorations but the flea markets are decorated in a very special way.
+New York dazzles with its lights and decorations, but the flea markets are decked out in a very special way.
 This one in particular combines the vintage flea market (where you can find real treasures) with the food hall (where you can sample creative offerings that will test your taste buds) and cultural events.

-Although the Brooklyn Flea and Smorgasburg Winter Market is not just open during the holidays, it's worth exploring one of Brooklyn's most diverse and active markets during this time of the year.
-It's perfect for those freezing days in the city and for a good old shopping afternoon among its unique stalls for antiques or grabbing a sweet treat at its food stalls.
+Although the Brooklyn Flea and Smorgasburg Winter Market is not limited to the holidays, it's worth exploring one of Brooklyn's most diverse and active markets.
+It's perfect for those frosty days in the city and for a good time shopping among its curious stalls for antiques or grabbing a sweet treat at its food stalls.

-You'll find it at 25 Kent Avenue, on the eighth floor of a building with impressive views of the Manhattan skyline.
+During the winter you'll find it at 25 Kent Avenue, on the eighth floor of a building with stunning views of the Manhattan skyline.
 Right between the two trendy neighborhoods of Greenpoint and Williamsburg in Brooklyn.

 - When: Every weekend from 10AM to 6PM.

 8. Visit the iconic department stores and holiday window displays